awsdocs/amazon-redshift-developer-guide/doc_source/admin-setup.md

 1. \(Optional\) Create different combinations of IAM roles and Amazon S3 buckets for controlling access to different user groups\.

-1. \(Optional\) When you enabled virtual private cloud \(VPC\) routing on your Amazon Redshift cluster, create an Amazon VPC endpoint and an SageMaker endpoint for the VPC that your Amazon Redshift cluster is in\.
+1. \(Optional\) When you enabled virtual private cloud \(VPC\) routing on your Amazon Redshift cluster, create an Amazon S3 endpoint and an SageMaker endpoint for the VPC that your Amazon Redshift cluster is in\.
 This enables that traffic can run through your VPC between services during CREATE MODEL\.
 For more information about VPC routing, see [Enhanced VPC routing in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/enhanced-vpc-routing.html)\.

    When you specify a private VPC for your hyperparameter tuning job, add the following permissions: